fusionjs/fusionjs.github.io/README.md

 * server-side development via Koa.js
 * plugin-based architecture (so you only include what you need in your browser bundles)
 * a curated set of plugins for data fetching, styling, etc maintained by the Fusion.js team
-* plugins for error logging, security, etc
+* plugins for error logging, security, etc.
 * bundle analysis tooling

 If you want to know how Fusion.js compares to similar projects, see the [framework comparison page](framework-comparison.md).